kibzsam/DSA/README.md

-# DSA
+# DATA STRUCTURES AND ALGORITHMS
-Documenting the progress for learning at least 76 datastructures and algorithm questions
+This repository will contain DSA practice questions and solutions.